-Scores were adjusted based on 5 characteristics of the patients: age, ethnicity, gender, cancer type and Index of Multiple Deprivation (IMD) quintile.
-Below is a description of how these variables are derived and grouped.

-- Age was derived from sample data provided from the Trust i.e., date of birth of patient.
+- Scores were adjusted based on 5 characteristics of the patients: age, ethnicity, Male/Female/Non-binary/Other, cancer type and Index of Multiple Deprivation (IMD) quintile.
+Below is a description of how these variables are derived and grouped. - Age was derived from sample data provided from the Trust i.e., date of birth of patient.
 It was then grouped into eight age groups for the case-mix adjustment: 16-24; 25-34; 35-44; 45-54; 55-64; 65-74; 75-84; 85+ - Ethnicity was derived from Q71 in the questionnaire where respondents indicate which ethnic group they belong to.
-Ethnicity was grouped into six groups for the case-mix adjustment: White; Mixed; Asian; Black; Other; Not given - Gender was taken from Q64 where respondents indicate the gender they identify as.
-The groups used for the case-mix adjustment were Female; Male; Non-binary; Prefer to selfdescribe; Prefer not to say; Not given. - Cancer type was derived from clinical codes provided from the Trust i.e., ICD-10 or ICD-11 codes.
-It was then grouped into 38 groups (see Appendix B for the full list) - IMD quintiles were derived using the patient's postcode data provided from the Trust and used to mail the questionnaire packets.
+Ethnicity was grouped into six groups for the case-mix adjustment: White; Mixed; Asian; Black; Other; Not given - Male/Female/Non-binary/Other was taken from Q64 where respondents indicate how they identify.
+The groups used for the case-mix adjustment were Female; Male; Non-binary; Prefer to self-describe; Prefer not to say; Not given. - Cancer type was derived from clinical codes provided from the Trust i.e., ICD-10 or ICD-11 codes.
+It was then grouped into 39 groups (see Appendix B for the full list) - IMD quintiles were derived using the patient's postcode data provided from the Trust and used to mail the questionnaire packets.
 The IMD quintiles were generated by mapping the postcode of referral for each patient against the most recently available published English IMD data using the ONS postcode directory file.
-In some cases (365 in 2021), patients from outside England (from Wales, Scotland, Northern Ireland, the Channel Islands or the Isle of Man) are referred to English NHS Trusts for treatment.
+In some cases (386 in 2022), patients from outside England (from Wales, Scotland, Northern Ireland, the Channel Islands or the Isle of Man) are referred to English NHS Trusts for treatment.
 However, these patients were not included in the case-mix adjustment and are all described as 'Non-England' in the national tables.
 The responses from these patients were included in the overall national analysis and in the unadjusted results for the relevant NHS Trust.
-However, they do not appear in any of the ICS or Cancer Alliance results as these are only presented for NHS England.
+However, they do not appear in any of the ICB or Cancer Alliance results as these are only presented for NHS England.

-Case-mix adjustment for Trusts, ICSs and Cancer Alliances
+Case-mix adjustment for Trusts, ICBs and Cancer Alliances

 A logistic regression model was used for the case-mix adjustment to quantify the impact of each of the five variables above on each of the scored questions in the questionnaire.
 This produced a statistical case-mix adjustment model for each question.
-This is based on the 2014 paper produced by Abel, Saunders & Lyratzopoulos2.
+This is based on the 2014 paper produced by Abel, Saunders & Lyratzopoulos1.